indeedeng/proctor/README.md

 # Deployment
 1. Use git to clone https://github.com/indeedeng/proctor-webapp-public, and run mvn package to build.
 3. Set up configuration (see below).
 4. Start the webapp runner.
-NOTE: The **config.dir** java variable is set to the example-apache-config, you will still need to update **proctor-svn.properties** with the appropriate credentials:
+NOTE: The **config.dir** java variable is set to the example-apache-config, you will still need to update **proctor-config.properties** with the appropriate credentials:
     ```bash
     $ java -Dconfig.dir="$PWD/example-apache-config" -jar target/dependency/webapp-runner.jar --expand-war --context-xml example-apache-config/proctor-webapp.xml target/proctor-webapp-public-1.0.0-SNAPSHOT.war
     ```

 # Configuration
-Several configuration files need to be provided to run Proctor-Webapp-Public properly.
+Two configuration files need to be provided to run Proctor-Webapp-Public properly.
 The properties have the recommended values below.

 1. **${config.dir}/proctor-config.properties**